mudislandkid/RPI-Bluetooth-Receiver/QUICKSTART.md

 Just start playing music on your phone - it will automatically stream to the Raspberry Pi!

+### USB Music Player

+Play music directly from a USB drive:

+1. **Insert USB drive** with music files (MP3, FLAC, WAV, M4A, OGG, AAC)
+2. Wait a few seconds for auto-detection
+3. In the web interface:
+   - See USB status and track info
+   - Click **"Play USB Music"** to start
+   - Use **Previous/Next** buttons to navigate
+   - Click **"Stop"** to return to Bluetooth mode

+**Features:**

+- Auto-play when USB inserted (optional)
+- Sequential playback with loop
+- Automatically pauses Bluetooth audio
+- Supports all popular audio formats

+**USB Drive Requirements:**

+- FAT32, exFAT, or ext4 filesystem
+- Music files in root directory or folders
+- Supported formats: MP3, FLAC, WAV, M4A, OGG, AAC, WMA

 ## Troubleshooting

 ### Can't see the WiFi network?